Peptide Therapy · Reviewed by Ian K. Tseng, MD

 - PSA (men over 40) — required before any growth-hormone-axis intervention.

-Most LabCorp panels of this scope cost between $150 and $400 cash-pay, billed separately from your Soothe IV membership.
+Most lab panels of this scope cost between $150 and $400 cash-pay, billed separately from your Soothe IV membership.

 How the draw works

-Once your $50 telehealth consult is complete, your physician sends a LabCorp order to your patient portal.
-You walk into any LabCorp near you (most slots are walk-in; a few require a quick online appointment), the technician draws, and results return to your physician inside 48 to 72 hours.
-Your physician reviews them on a video call with you before any prescription is signed.
+If you've had bloodwork in the last 12 months, upload the results inside your intake form.
+Your physician reviews what you have first — if the existing panel covers what he needs, no new draw is required and you move straight to your protocol options.
+If your labs don't cover what he needs, your physician sends a lab order to your email as part of your $50 Application.
+You walk into any blood-testing center near you (most slots are walk-in; a few require a quick online appointment), the technician draws, and results return to your physician inside 48 to 72 hours.
+Your physician reviews them before sending your protocol options.

 Mobile in-home draws by our hospital-trained RN team are launching for Orange County clients in Foundation, Concierge, and Beauty Bank Plus tiers.